lfricken/ti/core/readme.md

 * __Warfare__ - :::: commit system.
 Pick up a fleet card for a fleet in that system ::::

 * __Construction__ - :::: Commit system and place 1 SD or 1 PDS and also then 1 PDS on a planet you control in it ::::
-* __Technology__ - :::: commit a tech whether or not you can pay for it and Redraw any # ship techs in your hand, pay 4 gain 1 lab free OR gain all planets, then you may buy the committed tech or a public tech
+* __Technology__ - :::: commit a tech whether or not you can pay for it and Redraw any # ship techs in your hand, gain 1 lab free OR gain all planets, then you may buy the committed tech or a public tech

 * __Industry__ - commit system gain 1 trade good for each resource you control in this system
 * __Diplomacy__ - commit system, other players may not use this system card for fleet tactical actions